michaelspatrick/woocommerce-vod/README.md

 # woocommerce-vod
-Wordpress plugin which Implements Video on Demand (VOD) within Woocommerce
+Wordpress plugin which Implements Video on Demand (VOD) within Woocommerce.
+This plugin is still in development and not completed.